aklump/cloudy-tools/documentation/source/configuration.md

 # Configuration

 Configuration is provided by YAML or JSON files.
-Examples will be shown with YAML.
+Examples here will be shown with YAML.

 In the header of your script you will find `CONFIG`, this is for the base configuration file, e.g.,